 Precautions for Safe Handling: Wash hands and other exposed areas with mild soap and water before eating, drinking or smoking and when leaving work.
-Avoid contact with eyes, skin and clothing.
+Avoid prolonged contact with eyes, skin and clothing.
 Do not breathe gas.
-Use only outdoors or in a well-ventilated area.
-Do not get in eyes, on skin, or on clothing.

 Hygiene Measures: Handle in accordance with good industrial hygiene and safety procedures.